Independence Day (Jamaica): Relations with Emancipation Day

 Emancipation Day is another public holiday that is part of a week-long cultural celebration starting on 1 August and ending on Independence Day.
-It commemorates the Emancipation of the British West Indies in the 1830s and the Slavery Abolition Act of 1833.
+It commemorates the Emancipation of the British West Indies in the 1830s and the Slavery Abolition Act 1833.
 Having been a national holiday under British control, Emancipation Day had stopped being observed as a national holiday in 1962 after independence.
 It was reinstated as a national public holiday in 1998 after a six-year campaign led by Jamaican scholar and educational leader Rex Nettleford.

 Traditionally, people hold vigils on July 31 and at midnight ring church bell and play drums in parks and public squares to re-enact the first moments of freedom for enslaved Africans.
 There is also a reenactment of the reading of the Emancipation Declaration in town centres such as Spanish Town, which was the home to the government when the Emancipation Act was passed.